 3. Toledo, Ohio

-Yet another Ohio city, Toledo is located in the far northwestern corner of the state.
-It’s actually between our first two cities, about an hour south of Detroit and two hours west of Cleveland.
+Yet another Ohio city, Toledo, is located in the far northwestern corner of the state.
+It’s between our first two cities, about an hour south of Detroit and two hours west of Cleveland.

-Toledo’s economy is diverse, with major employers including HCR Manor Car, the Toledo Clinic, and Owens Corning, but the fastest-growing sector is the financial sector, which is growing faster than the US average.
+Toledo’s economy is diverse, with major employers including HCR Manor Car, the Toledo Clinic, and Owens Corning.
+Still, the fastest-growing sector is the financial sector, which is growing faster than the US average.